Seventh Grade

 RELIGION

 Seventh Grade students will gather to learn about beliefs of the Catholic religion and how to respond to those beliefs as a Christian through the six tasks of Catechesis: learn, celebrate, choose, pray, share, and live.
-The Seventh Grade program focuses on creed, divine revelation, Jesus in the Gospels, Church teachings, sacraments, liturgy, social doctrine and vocations.
+The Seventh Grade program focuses on creed, divine revelation, Jesus in the Gospels, Church teachings, sacraments, liturgy, social doctrine, and vocations.
+Preparation for confirmation begins.
+The curriculum also includes human sexuality and development, taught from a Catholic perspective.

 ART